-Rural residential development should be directed to rural groupings (clusters), as identified within Housing in the Countryside Supplementary Guidance.
+Rural residential development should be directed to rural groupings (clusters), as identified within Rural Housing Clusters Supplementary Guidance.
 The Council will be supportive of residential development, where it can be demonstrated to the satisfaction of the Council that:

-- The proposed development complies with the provisions of all relevant LDP policies and with and associated supplementary guidance, and takes account of any relevant non-statutory guidance - (ii) The proposed dwelling can be sustainably accommodated within or immediately adjoining the identified cluster boundary.
+- (i) The proposed development complies with the provisions of all relevant LDP policies and with and associated supplementary guidance, and takes account of any relevant non-statutory guidance - (ii) The proposed dwelling can be sustainably accommodated within or immediately adjoining the identified cluster boundary.
 The cluster should not exceed a total of 15 residential units; and - (iii) The proposed development meets the specific requirements for the rural grouping within which it is sited [as set out within SG].

-Supplementary Guidance on Housing in the Countryside will be prepared as part of LDP2.
+Supplementary Guidance on rural housing clusters will be prepared as part of LDP2.